Dakosaurus: Salt glands

+The incomplete skull specimens from the Argentinian species of Dakosaurus preserves the chamber in which the well-developed salt glands (known from Geosaurus and Metriorhynchus) would have been housed, and similarly enlarged peorbital fossae are present in other specimens.
+Unfortunately, there was no preservational evidence of the glands themselves.

 Classification

 Dakosaurus–when it contained the species D. andiniensis, D. maximus, and D. manselii–had long been considered paraphyletic, that is, not consisting of a common ancestor and its descendants, until a 2012 study moved D. manselii to the formerly invalid genus Plesiosuchus.

+Herrera, Spindler and Bronzati (2026) rediscribed Dakosaurus based on a well preserved specimen from the German Kimmeridgian aged Torliete Formation and ran several phylogenetic analysis based on the data from the new specimen.
+A simplified version of the reduced strict consensus tree using the full dataset is given below: